Frequently asked questions

 • Any meter and surface box (housing the meter) installed now is unlikely to be compatible with the future network.
 Tiaki Wai plans to install smart meters that can be read electronically but has not yet finalised the exact specifications.
 All meters must be installed in a surface box (also called a toby or manifold box) with fittings that meet standards, but the standards do not yet provide for the installation of a smart meter.

-• The costs associated with installing a water meter (ahead of the roll out) must be met by the property owner (equipment, installation and administration costs).
-The administration costs currently vary by council area and the connection costs depend on a property’s existing connection and any changes required.
+• The costs associated with installing a water meter (ahead of the Tiaki Wai water metering programme roll out) must be met by the property owner (equipment, installation, inspection and administration costs).
+The installation costs depend on a property’s existing connection and any changes required.

-• When the Tiaki Wai water metering programme is rolled out, the costs will be borne by Tiaki Wai; while property owners will pay towards this over time through their water services charges, they will not have to pay for the meter or installation directly.
+• When the Tiaki Wai water metering programme is rolled out, the direct costs will be borne by Tiaki Wai; while property owners will pay towards this over time through their water services charges, they will not have to pay for the meter or installation directly.

 • There is no guarantee that property owners will save money by installing a water meter.
 The cost equation is different for each property in each city because Tiaki Wai is inheriting systems currently used by four councils, based on a mix of capital value and fixed charges, and with a different rate for metered water usage in each city.
+The amount of water used by the household will also impact the water charge.

 • Tiaki Wai plans in coming years to move to a more consistent pricing system across the region and this may change the balance between fixed charges and metered water charges.
 Plans for the charging system will be developed over the coming year and there will be a consultation process before decisions are made.